EvadeMaster/SaladBind-1/README.md

 ## ⚠️ Notice
 ### When will UnstableBind reach end-of-life?
-UnstableBind will not be archiving anytime soon!
-This program will be active in development until Jan 1st 2023, After Jan 1st 2023, the branch will enter LTS or Long-Term-Support phase where I will continue to update the program without adding new features (only bug fixes or critical security fixes)
+UnstableBind has reached LTS or Long-Term Support!
+Don't worry about new features not added anymore, although development of new features are less frequent and more heavily tested before releasing, unless they're bug fixes which they'll released almost instantly.

 ***This application is retired and not affiliated with Salad Technologies.***

 The little support there is can be found at the [FAQ](https://github.com/EvadeMaster/UnstableBind/wiki/FAQ).

-#### This branch is Active (Features, Maintanances, Pools, Miners, Support Services) until January 1st 2023 then LTS
+#### This branch is LTS (Maintanances, Pools, Miners, Support Services) until January 1st 2024
 - Latest stable version: <img alt="GitHub release (latest SemVer)" src="https://img.shields.io/github/v/release/EvadeMaster/UnstableBind?style=flat-square">
 - Latest unstable version: <img alt="GitHub release (latest SemVer including pre-releases)" src="https://img.shields.io/github/v/release/EvadeMaster/UnstableBind?include_prereleases&style=flat-square">